metacontroller/metacontroller/docs/src/api/decoratorcontroller.md

-Note that, if you are going to put status in the attachment resource thats being returned ([more about this in Hooks section](#Hooks)), you need to make sure that there is no race with another controller trying to set the status of concerned attachment.
+Note that, if you are going to put status in the attachment resource thats being returned ([more about this in Hooks section](#Hooks)), you need to make sure that there isn't going to be a race condition with another controller which is also trying to set the status of the concerned attachment.

 Each entry in the `attachments` list has the following fields: